 This picture my 5 year old drew the other day for her teacher before school.

-For more ideas visit our Pinterest Gift Board too!
+For more ideas Teacher Appreciation Ideas Visit our Pinterest Gift Board!